Jnyambok/Student_performance_predictor/README.md

 ![image](https://github.com/Jnyambok/end_to_end_azure_ml_project/assets/49593319/ba795455-bc59-4d1c-89fd-b5a035618c58)

-This project seeks to predict the math scores of students by assessing various dependent factors and has been deployed through:
+This Machine Learning project seeks to predict the math scores of students by assessing various dependent factors and has been deployed through:

 * Microsoft Azure Cloud Platform
 * Running Locally through Flask